Independent advocacy

 Other ways to get an advocate

-Your social worker can also arrange for a Care Act advocate to support you.
+Your social worker can arrange for a Care Act advocate to support you.

 Your social care worker, doctor or nurse can put you in touch with an Independent Mental Capacity Advocate.

-An interpreter who speaks your preferred language or can offer specialist communication support (for example, if you are hearing impaired, deaf or blind) can be provided.
+An interpreter who speaks your preferred language or can offer specialist communication support (if you are hearing impaired, deaf or blind) can be provided.
 Advocacy services will take account of your identity and any cultural or communication needs you may have.

 Making a complaint